hizkiarenvil/E-Commerce-Data-Analytics-GCP/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created Hizkia(Renvil)Sekeon and thanks for Kaggle for the FREE dataset!!!.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.